- 1 What is Gestational Surrogacy?

 Selecting a Gestational Carrier

 Before fertility specialists do actual treatment or prescribe medications, intended parents must go through the process of selecting a surrogate.
 Some clinics partner with surrogacy organizations to make this process easier.
-Also, some US states have laws governing the process of surrogacy, so many people will need to hire a lawyer.
+Also, some US states have laws governing the process, so many people will need to hire a lawyer.

 Preparing for IVF